uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Things to do in Toronto

 ### [The Royal Ontario Museum](https://www.rom.on.ca/en)
-Canada's largest museum is a marvel inside and out - the interesting architechtural choices made
+Canada's largest museum is a marvel inside and out - the interesting architechtural choices made for this building are best experienced in person.
+The regu

 ### [The Art Gallery of Ontario](https://ago.ca)